Skip to main content

 Treatment Options

-The sad truth is that there is no vaccine or cure for HIV or AIDS yet.
+The sad truth is that there is no vaccine or cure for HIV or DS yet.
 Once you are detected with this critical condition, you will be put on ART (Antiretroviral Therapy) to manage your symptoms and live your life as normal as possible.
 But, if you are an HIV patient, you can act responsibly by letting your partner know about your condition beforehand.
 Prevention of HIV in pregnancy or in general is possible by using protection during sexual intercourse.
-Nevertheless, there is an urgent need to find a cure and solution to this critical health problem which is why we observe World AIDS Vaccine Day.
+Nevertheless, there is an urgent need to find a cure and solution to this critical health problem which is why we observe World DS Vaccine Day.

 As India’s largest fertility chain expert, Indira IVF tries its best to help infertile couples to start their parenthood journey easily.
 If you too are struggling to conceive due to any fertility issues due to HIV or other problems, book a free consultation with our doctors today and know your best treatment options.
 Call 18003092323 to get started.